Boston City Guide

 Take in the Boston skyline at one of these rooftops

-The Envoy Hotel and Legal Harbourside in The Seaport, The Sinclair in Cambridge, The W Lounge downtown and Coppersmith in Southie are a few that come to mind.
+The Lookout Rooftop and Bar at the Envoy, Legal Harbourside, and The Sky Lounge at the Yotel all in Seaport.
+The Sinclair in Cambridge.
+And Coppersmith in Southie are a few that come to mind.

 Catch a comedy show